awasson/AVI-ELF-II/README.md

 More details to come...

 **An RCA VIP Capable ELF II**\
-Uses the ELF II SD Card and VIP Keyboard For ELF II described below.\
+Uses the ELF II SD Card and VIP Keyboard For ELF II described below.
+Optionally add Cassette Board for loading and saving to cassette tape.\
 More details to come...

 **An RCA Studio II Capable ELF II**\